 My Name is Alex Macdonald and I am the Principal at Edison Elementary, Home of the Eagles.
 I am fortunate to have such a great school to work at each day and I look forward to getting to know your family and what makes your student unique.
 We have a great staff that sets high expectations for the ABC's of academics, behavior and citizenship.
 I would encourage you to be involved in your community and particularly in our school.
 Our PTO works very hard to host fun events and we hope you will join us at our concerts and curriculum events during the year.

 I grew up in Mesa and attended Edison as my elementary school.
+We were the Edison Demons back then and had ASU colors for our school.
 It feels good to be home.
 I had great experiences in Mesa with supportive teachers and a strong level of parent support.
 I am happy to see that after all these years, Edison still has this kind of community that supports the school and the students.

-I have been a Principal for 10 years in Mesa.
-My first three years were at Crismon Elementary in west Mesa and I am now in my seventh year at Edison.
+I have been a Principal for 14 years in Mesa.
+My first three years were at Crismon Elementary in west Mesa and I am now in my eleventh year at Edison.
 Prior to that, I worked as an assistant administrator at Holmes and Lincoln Elementary schools.
 During my time in the classroom, I taught grades 3-6.
 While each job has its challenges and benefits, I really enjoy being a principal.
-Kids are the best to work with and they make each day fun.
+Kids are the best to work with and they make each day challenging and fun.

 In 2014, I had the opportunity to work with a program for school improvement called "Beat the Odds".
 This program is sponsored for MPS by Boeing and was established in 2007 by Arizona State University President Emeritus Lattie Coor under the Center for the Future of Arizona.
 Beat the Odds provides principals with individual mentoring, ongoing training and support in applying research-based principles that have been found to provide exceptional academic performance in schools with high-minority, low-income student populations.
 These sessions brought together a couple dozen school administrators from across the state to share ideas and training for school improvement.
 It is a great resource for us to grow in our leadership skills.
 Edison earned its Bronze status in 2013 and a Silver status in 2014 from Beat the Odds.